Emad-Wahdan/Vacation-Tracking-System/README.md

 ---

-## Non-Functional Requirements
+### Non-Functional Requirements

-Highlight the qualities and constraints of the system.
-*(e.g., The system should handle up to 1,000 concurrent users and respond to requests within 2 seconds.)*
+1. **Uses Existing Hardware and Middleware**
+   The system must operate effectively with the organization's existing hardware and middleware infrastructure.

+2. **Ease of Use**
+   The system should be intuitive and easy to use for all employees and managers, ensuring a smooth user experience.

 ---

-## Constraints
+### Constraints

-List any constraints or limitations of your system.
+1. **Integrations**
+   The system must integrate with existing organizational systems and services.

+2. **Legacy Hardware**
+   The system needs to be compatible with older hardware systems in use by the organization.

+3. **Single-Sign-On**
-*(e.g., The system will only support employees within the company domain.)*
+   The system must support single-sign-on for authentication across platforms.

+4. **User Experience**
+   The system should respect the existing fonts, styles, and design patterns to maintain consistency with the main project.

 ---